 conversation was the usual college stuff, griping about the food

 service or contrasting the academic life to the real world that we

-decorations came out, I wrote this blank verse about my
+decorations came out, I wrote the following blank verse about my

-feelings.
-(Once one gets into the rhythm of iambic pentameter
+one gets into the rhythm of iambic pentameter and quasi-Elizabethan

-and quasi-Elizabethan vocabulary, the words seem to flow
+vocabulary, the words seem to flow automatically.
+I was

 showed the Parable to no one, but as it turned out, writing it gave

-she accepted.
-We attended a performance of Gilbert &
+accepted.
+We attended a performance of Gilbert & Sullivan's Ruddigore

 the bitter snow was driven hard